 The Point Foundation

 The Roothbert Fund Inc: Open to all Graduate Students of any major, they will also offer grants to students to Massachusetts.
 Favor individuals who are looking for a careers in education.
 Awards average $2000-4000 a year and are renewable.
-Student must go for an interview in March-(New Haven being the closest to Assumption).
+Student must go for an interview in March - (New Haven being the closest to Assumption).
+The Fund seeks candidates who are "motivated by spiritual values" and works to foster fellowship among them.

 The South Norfolk County Arc (SNCARC): Offeres up to five scholarships to juniors, seniors, and graduate students who are studying Special Education.
-Deadline is April 12.
+Deadline is in April.
 Application forms can be e-mailed or you can write to South Norfolk Country Arc, 789 Clapboardtree Street, Westwood MA 02090.
 Phone: 781-762-4001 Fax: 781-461-5950 Website: http://www.arcsouthnorfolk.org/scholarship.html

 Andrew Bell Scholarship: Offered by the Urban League of Rhode Island to assist graduates with financial aid need who wish to pursue a higher level of education at an accredited college or university.
 Contact information: Marcia Ranglin-Vassell, Executiveof Education and Training, Urban League of Rhode Island, 246 Prairie Avenue, Providence RI 02905